Let’s face it, marketing can be hard! In each marketing blog post, we hope you’ll find the information you need for your business marketing success.

 No Tiger Means Twitter Stream Instead of Talking Heads

-photo credit: Brian J. McDermott It is the eve of the US open.
-As a society we seem to have a fascination with knocking people off of their pedestal, gawking at a car accident, seeing a train wreck, which is exactly what the US Open tends to do.
-Men who make the game look so easy…
+It is the eve of the US Open.
+As a society, we seem to have a fascination with knocking people off their pedestals, gawking at a car accident, and seeing a train wreck, precisely what the US Open tends to do.
+Men who make the game look easy week in and week out will be…

 Read More about No Tiger Means Twitter Stream Instead of Talking Heads